During the last half of 2009 I bought 2 used Onan RV-type gensets to use for experimenting with woodgas as a fuel source.

 But when I plumbed in a quart jar as a fuel tank, I quickly discovered that the fuel pump was bad.

 That's when I started learning how expensive parts are from Cummins/Onan and its dealers.
+I ended up using a low pressure automotive fuel pump from the local parts guy.
+It cost about $50 and it works fine.

 During this time, I was googling around for manuals and other information.
 I did find some helpful information.
 The first thing I learned was that it is real difficult to figure out what's actually inside the machine.
 Onan sure did make a lot of different versions of any given model.